Skip to content

 const mesh = new RedGPU.Display.Mesh(redGPUContext, geometry, material);

-scene.addChild(mesh); // Add mesh to scene
+scene.addChild(mesh); // Add the mesh to the scene

 const view = new RedGPU.Display.View3D(redGPUContext, scene, camera);

-redGPUContext.addView(view); // Register view in context
+redGPUContext.addView(view); // Register the view with the context

 // 6.
-Run Renderer and start animation
+Run the Renderer and start the animation

 const renderer = new RedGPU.Renderer();